evan-erdos/trail-of-cthulhu/story/act-0/seq-0/scene-0.md

 This is... what's your name, son?

 BORST
-Borst Chekhov, at your service, Professor.
+BORST CHEKHOV, at your service, PROFESSOR.

 PROFESSOR
-Yes, Borst!
+Yes, BORST!
 A member of our security detail!
 Everyone, let this be an example of true bravery!
 If everyone follows in his example, we will accomplish great things!
 ~~~